 A few months ago I found clay pots at the local thrift store for a dollar each and decided it was the perfect opportunity to plant some herbs.

 I planted oregano, thyme, and rosemary.
-I still plan on planting mint, lemon balm, and a few others herbs for tea, but for cooking, I usually just use oregano, thyme, and rosemary.
+I still plan on planting mint, lemon balm, and a few other herbs for tea, but for cooking, I usually just use oregano, thyme, and rosemary.

-Basil, I grow on a larger scale in the garden because I make a yearly supply of pesto every summer (check out my Homemade Basil Pesto With Almonds).
-Parsley and cilantro I also grow in the garden because they don’t spread and I’ll just pull them out at the end of the season but these herbs can also grow successfully in containers.
+Basil, I grow on a larger scale in the garden because I make a yearly supply of pesto every summer (here is the recipe).
+Parsley and cilantro I also grow in the garden because they don’t spread and I’ll just pull them out at the end of the season but these herbs can also grow successfully in containers (learn more in my post about 8 herbs you can grow indoors year-round).

-Ok, so if you are going to plant any of these herbs, here are my 10 tips for growing them in containers…
+Ok, so if you are going to plant any of these herbs, here are my 10 tips for gardening herbs in containers…

 My first tip is to start with seedlings.
 I’ve tried a few times in the past to start herbs from seed but it’s not an easy task.
 It can be done, but for the home gardener who only needs a couple of plants, I think that it’s worth the money to purchase little plants at the nursery.